chrisvanmeer/at-hashi-demo/README.md

 This playbook will configure a Vault cluster, where the servers will be running the Vault agent in server mode.
 The clients will have the Vault agent installed for use as a client.
 Consul will be used for the storage the Vault backend because this makes the whole storage high available.

-The Vault agent listens on TCP port 8500.
+The Vault agent listens on TCP port 8200.

+After this playbook you should be able to reach the UI through `https://server1:8200` from your local workstation.

 ### Screenshot(s)